AmpersandTarski/Ampersand/docs/the-language-ampersand/syntactical-conventions/the-relation-statement.md

 ---
-title: The RELATION substatement
+title: The RELATION statement
-id: the-relation-substatement
+id: the-relation-statement
 ---
 # The RELATION statement